 This section discusses what expenses you can deduct as a homeowner.
 It also points out payments that are not deductible.
-It is divided into two primary parts: real estate taxes and home mortgage interest.
+This section has two primary parts: real estate taxes and home mortgage interest.
 Generally, your real estate taxes and home mortgage interest are included in your house payment.